ThibaultFillion/strengths/README.rst

 Testing
 -------

-Running "run_all_tests.py" in the "tests" directory will execute at once all unit tests for the package.
+Running :code:`run_all_tests.py` in the `tests` directory will execute at once all unit tests for the package.

 Licence
 -------